-Beginner's Guide: How to Become a Data AnalystMonday, December 23, 2019
+Beginner's Guide: How to Become a Data AnalystWednesday, January 27, 2021

 Data analytics is a fundamental part of every industry.
 As such, a data analyst has a broad career path in different industries.

-Some industries have a high demand for data analysts as following:
+Industries that have a high demand for data analysts

 - SQL: Structured Query Language is designed to access, manage, manipulate the database.
 This is the basic requirement for a data analyst.

 - Excel: For lighter and quick data analysis, advanced Excel skills like writing Macro and VBA lookup are required.